AlaskanTuna/energy-data-logger/README.md

 ```

 The code will attempt to connect to InfluxDB; if it fails (e.g., missing or invalid credentials), it will continue logging to CSV only.

+## OTG Connection using Phone with the Pi

+### Setting Up Connection on the Pi (Raspian Lite 64-bit/Debian Bookworm)

+1. Set static IP address for the eth0 (ethernet) interface.
+2. Install dnsmasq and configure DHCP to the eth0 interface.
+3. As a device connects to the Pi's ethernet interface, it will be given an IP address via DHCP.

+### Hardware Requirements

+1. RJ45-to-USB Type-C adapter
+2. RJ45 LAN cable
+3. Device that supports ethernet connection